agschwender/autoreload/README.md

 2022/11/18 10:06:58 Starting HTTP server 2
 ```

-Similarly, you can run via the `autoreloader` with the `example` commands build in reloading turned off.
+Similarly, you can run via the `autoreloader` with the `example` command's built-in reloading turned off.

 In your second terminal, run